 Paseo de los Héroes Navales is located a few blocks south of Plaza San Martín in the UNESCO World Heritage listed historic city center of Lima.
 It’s a long stretch filled with sculptures, bushes, and flowers.
 It was built in the 1920s.
-Built underneath it is a Metropolitano station, Estación Central.
+Constructed underneath it is a Metropolitano station, Estación Central.
 If you decide to walk between the Paseo and Plaza San Martín, take extra precautions.

 To the north end of the Paseo is Edificio Rímac, built in 1919.
 It is also known as Casa Roosevelt.
 One of the first elevators in Lima was installed in this building.